-Digital AM exciter PWBs A (A11A2) and B (A11A3) accept audio or IBOC inputs from an integrated DRM exciter or Exgine card and generate fully digital RF drive carrier frequency sources and interphase PDM drive signals for the power amplifiers and modulators in the RF power modules.
+Digital AM exciter PWBs A (A11A2) and B (A11A3) accept audio signals for analog modulation, I/Q over AES signals for DRM modulation and IBOC signals over I2S from an integrated Exgine card, and generate fully digital RF drive and interphase PDM drive signals for the power amplifiers and modulators in the RF power modules.

-Audio input can be applied as as analog (balanced or AES-EBU) or digital (I/Q in AES/EBU or CMOS format).
-All audio inputs are digitized, as necessary, and sample rate converted.
+Audio signals for analog AM modulation can be applied as balanced analog (600 ohm impedance) or digital (AES/EBU format).
+All audio inputs are digitized and sample rate converted.
 A DSP provides initial data conditioning, including the initial filtering and interpolation of incoming audio or digital radio data.